pjlintw/Transformer-py/README.md

 ### Train your custom model

-Run the costom model via the path `models/custom-model-demo.py`.
+Run the custom model via the path `models/custom-model-demo.py`.
-You can define your custom model by modifing the demo script.
+You can define your custom model by modifying the demo script.

 ```python
 python run_pos.py \